bitraf/bitraf-cnc/testing/20181018_PCB-milling-test_on_Hattori/README.md

 Parts:
 * PCB "blank" bought in Bitmart
 * double sided tape (for attaching PCB to spoil board)
-* random drill bits / end mill and V bits found in the box near Hattori / Modela
+* random drill bits / end mill and V bits found in the box near Hattori / Modela (one 0.4 mm straight bit (turns out this is a drill bit) and one 0.2mm V-shaped 30 degrees bit.
+Pictures in the images directory)

 Lessons learned:
 - using an well worn spoil board is unwise; you should start with a freshly planed spoil board